ProjectDrawdown/spatial-aez/README.md

 per data class.
 Names are normalized to those used in [Project Drawdown](https://drawdown.org).
 Data is calculated per country, correcting for WGS84 projection.

-Note that the data processed in this repository comes from external sources, several of which require attribution in the form of a citation of their contribution.
+Note that the data processed in this repository comes from external sources, most of which require attribution in the form of a citation of their contribution.
 Please see LICENSE.md for details and links.